 Road trips can be a great way to take a more flexible vacation, because you won’t need to worry about purchasing flights for a specific time.
 While you may want to book your hotels, those often have a more flexible cancellation period.

 I’m not a fan of the cold, but I’ve loved our family ski vacations.
 They are a great way to enjoy an outdoor activity as a family.
-Family ski resorts offer many different family-friendly activities, but you can also consider a day trip to mountain.
+Family ski resorts offer many different family-friendly activities, but you can also consider a day trip to the mountain.
 If your kids (or you) haven’t skied before, definitely consider ski school or private lessons.
-My kids have loved their time in ski school, and didn’t want to leave.
+My kids have loved their time in ski school and didn’t want to leave.

 Like theme park vacations, you may also incorporate skiing into a longer family vacation.
 You won’t necessarily need to ski every day.
+See this ski packing list if you are planning a trip.

 I love the beach, and so our family has experienced many beach vacations.
 You can also combine your beach vacation with a Caribbean cruise.
 I prefer visiting a beach resort, which makes things convenient because you can go back to the room whenever you need to.